uwilledw/fs-journal/quizzes/week07.md

 **5.** What is the `v-model` attribute in Vue for, and when might you use it?
 <!-- enter you answer in the space below -->
 ```
+v-model is used for two way binding.
+You would use v-models for forms.
 ```
 **6.** The `v:on` (`@`) directive can be used for what?
 <!-- enter you answer in the space below -->
 ```
+@ can be used for buttons or anything that will do something when you click on it.
 ```
 **7.** Which Vue attributes(directives) could you use to conditionally render elements on a page?
 <!-- enter you answer in the space below -->